 During many high-risk deliveries internal or external fetal monitoring may be performed to evaluate the heart rate of the fetus.
 In the event of fetal distress the baby is typically delivered as quickly as possible, many times by cesarean section.
 If you feel that your health care provider was negligent during your prenatal care or delivery he or she may be responsible for the injury to you or your child.

-If you or your baby has suffered due to a traumatic pregnancy, please contact a top-rated NY birth injury lawyer at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you or your baby has suffered due to a traumatic pregnancy, please contact a top-rated NY birth injury lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.

 Partner Philip Russotti argued that as a result of this negligence, the child suffered hypoxia which resulted in mild retardation, severe ADHD and social isolation as well as difficulties with fine motor skills.